hackproductions/events-site/hacktheburgh.md

 ---
-title: "Hack the Burgh VIII"
+title: "Hack the Burgh VII"
 layout: page
 hide: false
 permalink: /hacktheburgh
 ---

-# Hack the Burgh VIII Instructions for Live Presenters
+# Hack the Burgh VII Instructions for Live Presenters

 We'll be using OBS Ninja for putting live presenters on the stream.